MalenaPS/llm-systems-reliability-lab/docs/evaluation.md

 This document describes how **LLM Systems Reliability Lab** evaluates the reliability of LLM pipelines.

-The goal of the evaluation framework is not only to measure model accuracy, but to assess **system reliability under realistic operational conditions**.
+The goal of the evaluation framework is not only to measure model accuracy, but to assess **LLM pipeline reliability under realistic operational conditions**.

 This includes: